Policies & Regulations - Involuntary Withdrawal Policy

 The normal policies and procedures for the entry of grades or fee refunds for students who withdraw during an academic term, as described in the Student Handbook, the Residents Manual and/or other University policies, will apply to students who are withdrawn pursuant to this policy.

-B. Conduct which does not Present a Risk to Self or Others
+B. Conduct which does not Present a Risk or Others

-If the conduct of the student does not present a high probability of imminent or significant risk to themselves or others, but directly or substantially impedes the activities of other members of the campus community; the educational process, or proper activities or functions of the University or its personnel; or presents a danger to individual or University property, it may rise to the level of a violation of the law or Student Code of Conduct and the Conduct Officer shall be notified for determination of action.
+If the conduct of the student does not present a high probability of imminent or significant risk to others, but directly or substantially impedes the activities of other members of the campus community; the educational process, or proper activities or functions of the University or its personnel; or presents a danger to individual or University property, it may rise to the level of a violation of the law or Student Code of Conduct and the Chief of UMPD and the Conduct Officer shall be notified for determination of action.